datagrok-ai/public/help/develop/admin/deploy/deploy-regular.md

         10. Choose created in 4th stage VPC for Virtual private cloud (VPC)
         11. Create a new DB Subnet Group for the Subnet group
         12. Public access: No
-        13. VPC security group: Choose existing: select security group created in the 1st step: datagrok-rds-sg
+        13. VPC security group: Choose existing: select the security group created in the 1st step: datagrok-rds-sg

         You can do it from AWS CLI: